p01nd3xt3r/adventurenet/README.md

-*Please note that the following is all WIP and not currently up to date.*
+*Please note that the following is all WIP and not currently up to date.
+It might be better to use Get-AVNHelp in the module instead.*

 # Introduction